 All compensation changes will be effective on the first day of the employment action; for new hires, the effective date will be the date of hire.
 When employees get promoted, demoted, or transferred, they will start receiving their revised compensation and health benefits associated to the employment action on the effective date of the employment action.
-Employees who are promoted will receive a minimum of 10% increase to their base salary.
 Any leave benefits will be awarded in accordance to the Probationary Period section of this Handbook and the applicable BUAs.
 Leaves of absence that are awarded will be pro-rated based on the time projected in the new position for that current fiscal year.